Hypothermia is defined by a core body temperature <35°C (<95°F).

 Patients who have sustained a hypothermic cardiac arrest should ideally be re-warmed in a specialist centre using Extracorporeal Life Support.
 Management strategies and criteria for termination of resuscitation in hypothermic cardiac arrest must not be extrapolated from those used in normothermic arrest.

 Accidental hypothermia is characterised by the unintentional lowering of core body temperature below physiological normal limits, typically <35°C (<95°F).

-In patients with trauma, a threshold of 36°C (96.8°F) has been adopted because in this patient group, even milder degrees of hypothermia have devastating consequences in both military and civilian populations.
+A threshold of 36°C (96.8°F) has been adopted in patients with trauma.
+In this patient group, even milder degrees of hypothermia have devastating consequences in both military and civilian populations.

 History and exam

 Montefiore Medical Center at Albert Einstein College of Medicine

 EAA declares that he has no competing interests.